TrDA-hab/Projects/Stepper motor/README.md

 ## 0. About using stepper motors.
 - You can only use bipolar(!) stepper motor using this instruction, unipolar(!) stepper motor not supported.
-- Using Shutters mode you can also simply control the DC motors(!) using this instruction.  https://github.com/arendst/Tasmota/discussions/10387
+- Using "Shutters mode" you can also simply control the DC motors(!) using this instruction. https://github.com/arendst/Tasmota/discussions/10387
+- Or control servo motors using this instruction. https://github.com/arendst/Tasmota/discussions/10443
 - To work with stepper motors you need to use Shutters mode:
   - [More information about Shutters mode.](https://tasmota.github.io/docs/Blinds-and-Shutters)
   - [More information on commands for Shutters mode.](https://tasmota.github.io/docs/Commands/#shutters)